 Further reading: Short lighting and broad lighting for portrait photography

 How do you get a loop light pattern using flash?

-To achieve a loop lighting pattern you need to create a small shadow of the subject’s nose on your subject’s cheek.
-When placing your lighting, you must consider:
+To achieve a loop lighting pattern you need to create a small shadow of the nose on your subject’s cheek.
+When placing your key light, you must consider: